near/docs/docs/roles/developer/building-apps.md

 The typical way to **call** smart contracts is to use the [`near-api-js`](/docs/roles/developer/examples/near-api-js/introduction) library, which wraps the more bare-metal [JSON-RPC calls](/docs/roles/developer/contracts/rpc) that actually perform the API calls.

 For details on calling smart contracts, see the section on Using Contracts, particularly [the JavaScript guide](/docs/development/calling-smart-contracts).

+### Testing Smart Contracts

+Smart contracts can be easily tested using whichever language you prefer.
+See the [Test Your Smart Contracts](/docs/tutorials/test-your-smart-contracts) tutorial and the respective SDK explanations for more information.

+### Deploying Smart Contracts

+While there is only one "MainNet" ('official' production network), there are many other potential networks you could deploy your application to.
+These range from your local environment's TestNet to any number of third-party networks available in the wild.
+See [Networks](/docs/roles/developer/networks) for more information.

+### Digging Deeper

+This is just a high level overview of smart contracts.
+The [section on Smart Contracts](/docs/roles/developer/contracts/intro) goes into greater depth on all of these concepts.

 ## Getting up to Speed: First Steps